Back

 NO!

-Try to lower your energy, voice volume and pace to allow them to meet you in a calmer place.
+Try to lower your energy, voice volume, and pace to allow them to meet you in a calmer place.
 Whispering during tantrums is a tool to promote listening, even for a few seconds!
-It is also encouraged to remove yourself as much as possible and is safe while the behavior occurs.
+It is also encouraged to remove yourself as much as is possible and safe while the behavior occurs — tantrums are rarely as enticing without an audience — by providing distance, you are allowing your little one to come to you when they are more ready to communicate in a healthy way.

 Popular

-Managing Preschool Separation Anxiety - Playgarden NYC
+Siblings at Preschool - Playgarden NYC

 Hi, I'm Miss Charlotte!!